 In Turkey, there are more than 150 different varieties of Pickles.
-‘Turşu’ word means the fermentation action of vegetables and fruits with either lemon juice or vinegar in Turkey.
-The rich Turkish soils give this precious opportunity to us to turn every vegetable and fruit into pickles.
-My favorite pickle variety is called ‘Çubuk Turşusu’.
-This variety is made with the cucumber which grows only in the ‘Çubuk’ Village of Ankara City.
+Turşu word means the fermentation action of vegetables and fruits with either lemon juice or vinegar in Turkey.
+The rich Turkish soils give us this precious opportunity to us to turn every vegetable and fruit into pickles.
+My favorite pickle variety is called Çubuk Turşusu.
+This variety is made with the cucumber which grows only in the Çubuk Village of Ankara City.

-In Turkey, there are two opposite sides that think differently than each other about using grape vinegar or lemon juice is better to make fine Turkish Pickles.
+In Turkey, there are two opposite sides that think differently from each other about using grape vinegar or lemon juice better for making fine Turkish Pickles.
 I am not a Pickle master so I cannot say any certain opinion; however, lemon juice supporters’ idea seems more logical to me.
 They say grape vinegar is starting to melt the pickles much faster than using lemon juice which means using vinegar fastening the fermentation process.

 In Turkey, we also love to drink pickle juice.
 It is full of minerals and a natural pain killer.
 Sometimes, we just go to a pickle shop to drink pickle juice.
 It has countless benefits for the body the doctors in Turkey say.